2013-2014 PECO Energizing Education Program

 The Franklin Institute's Resources for Science Learning

-The mission of the National Energy Education Development (NEED) Project is to promote an energy conscious and educated society by creating effective networks of students, educators, business, government and community leaders to design and deliver objective, multi-sided energy education programs.
+The mission of The National Energy Education Development (NEED) Project is to promote an energy conscious and educated society by creating effective networks of students, educators, business, government and community leaders to design and deliver objective, multi-sided energy education programs.
 The NEED Project is dedicated to developing innovative energy education materials and training programs for teachers and students.
-Launched by Congressional Resolution in 1980, the NEED Program is now a dynamic force in more than 65,000 classrooms nationwide.
+Launched by Congressional Resolution in 1980, The NEED Project is now a dynamic force in more than 65,000 classrooms nationwide.

 The NEED Project's multi-sided training and instructional programs on all aspects of energy, including production, consumption, and economic and environmental issues, give students an understanding of the interrelationship between energy and the environment.
 More importantly, NEED's student-directed activities empower students to take active roles in educating their peers, families, and communities about energy issues.
 NEED programs focus on developing a clear understanding of the science of energy, and then building knowledge of the sources of energy, uses of energy, and the conservation and efficiency of energy.